danielhrisca/asammdf/documentation/tips.rst

 Chunked data access
 ===================
-When the *MDF* is created with the option "full" all the samples are loaded into RAM and are processed as a signle block.
+When the *MDF* is created with the option "full" all the samples are loaded into RAM and are processed as a single block.
 For large files this can lead to MemoryError exceptions (for example trying to merge several GB sized files).

 *asammdf* optimizes memory usage for options "low" and "minimum" by processing samples